 “Biblical parenting is more than keeping our kids from having sex, using drugs, or going to jail.
 It is about fostering an awe of God in our children.
 It is about showing our children their need for a Savior and introducing them to Jesus who alone can rescue their lives from sin and give life that lasts forever.”

 Parents have the primary role of spiritually discipling their children.
 This is what we see in Scripture and this is what makes sense practically (in most cases) because parents have more influencing power over their kids than anyone else.
 However, that is not to say that others cannot influence children and teens in positive God-honoring ways.
 Actually, “God’s design is for families to unite and partner with the local church for the mutual purpose of discipleship.”

 Children need both the family and the church.

-“As parents, we have an incredible privilege to point our children to Christ and model His grace before them daily.
+“Parents… have an incredible privilege to point [their] children to Christ and model His grace before them daily.
 Don’t give that privilege to a pastor or a youth pastor.
-It is yours alone.
-My prayer for you… is that you have gained a glimpse of the eternal and the unparalleled privilege you have before your eyes every day.”
+It is yours alone.”

 As Brian Haynes has said,